Bat Conservation Trust

 We are the leading NGO solely devoted to the conservation of bats and the landscapes on which they rely.
 Bats are unique and play a vital role in our environment but during the last century bat populations suffered severe declines.
 We are working to secure the future of bats in our ever changing world by tackling the threats to bats, from persecution to loss of roosts and changing land use.

-Bats are amazing animals, being the only true flying mammal.
-In the UK we are lucky enough to have 17 species of bats, accounting for more than a quarter of all UK mammal species, so they are a vital part of our native wildlife.
+Bats are misunderstood and undervalued.
+In the UK we are lucky enough to have 18 species of bats, accounting for more than a quarter of all UK mammal species, so they are a vital part of our native wildlife.

 Sadly, our UK bat populations have declined dramatically during the past century, largely due to a loss of natural habitat and roost sites, a decline in the insects they feed on, and public misconceptions about bats.